| |

 of his father in 1840 the estate was heavily mortgaged, so money was

 probably tight for estate improvements.
-Also the Victoria lacks one
+The Victoria also lacks one

 feature which is particularly useful in a public house, a proper underground